• Almost all of the following architectural and urban history publications are peer-reviewed.

 Murphy Varnish Lofts in Newark

 Murphy Varnish, built in 1886, is one of Newark’s oldest factories still standing.
 Its brick walls, terracotta ornament, and intricate brickwork reflect a time when industrial structures were more than just functional.
 Murphy Varnish reflects a time when industry was central to Newark’s wealth and key to its future success.
-It is a monument to industry, built to last (and landmarked since 1979 by the National Park Service).
+It is a monument to industry, built to last.
 Recent renovation efforts promise to turn this derelict structure into a community of apartments.
-The summer after my first year at Columbia University, I had the privilege of working with the Studio… VIEW PUBLICATION
+VIEW PROJECT >

 The Vanishing City of Newark

-Vanishing City is a visual documentary about architecture and redevelopment in Newark.
-I am witness to the poetic decay of my city’s cultural heritage.
+Vanishing City is a visual documentary and photo essay about architecture and redevelopment in Newark.
 An abandoned barge sinks in murky waters.
 A former factory tumbles before the wrecking ball.
 A sea of weeds lays siege to a vacant home.
 An empty lot is a gaping hole, a missing tooth, in the urban body.
 As a wall crumbles to the ground, a tree, anchored to the wall, reaches for the sky.
-While my city’s industrial past succumbs to demolition, new buildings grow from old lots.
-Behind this slow decay, there is… VIEW PUBLICATION
+VIEW PROJECT >

 Pictures of Newark

-.
-As a lifelong citizen of Newark, I spent much of the past few years painting and photographing my changing city.
-Pictures features a selection of my work, complemented by classical music.
+I spent much of the past few years painting and photographing my changing city.
+This short film features a selection of my work, complemented by classical music.
 Five of Modest Mussorgsky’s pieces from his composition Pictures at an Exhibition are selected, each of which represents the feel of a certain part of Newark.
-The following five locations are featured: 1.
-THE PASSAIC RIVER – music: Mussorgsky’s Promenade 2.
-OLD ESSEX COUNTY JAIL – music: With the Dead in the Language of Death 3.
-MOUNT PLEASANT CEMETERY – music: Promenade 4.
-DOWNTOWN NEWARK – music: Mozart’s… VIEW PUBLICATION
+VIEW PROJECT >

 Mount Pleasant Cemetery

 Mount Pleasant was the resting place of Newark’s leading industrialists, politicians, and first families.
 Opened in 1844 and landmarked in 1988, it fell into neglect as Newark’s wealth flowed away to foreign factories and Newark’s people fled to suburbia.
-It is now a tranquil spot in a hectic city.
-Cars may speed by on the nearby interstate and the surrounding neighborhood may shrink or grow, but this city of the dead moves at a slower pace.
-The cemetery stones crumble and weather with rain, its trees grow larger, and its grass taller.
-Names carved in stone are just as susceptible… VIEW PUBLICATION
+Memories and histories carved in the text of century-old tombstones erode away as slowly as murky waters flow past in the nearby Passaic River.
+VIEW PROJECT >

 Renaissance City

 Growing up in Newark, I was inspired and saddened by my inner-city environment: I am inspired by Newark’s hope of renewal after decades of white flight, under-investment, and urban neglect.
 I am saddened by the loss of my city’s historic architecture and urban fabric to the wrecking ball of ostensible progress.
-My Renaissance City photo and art series depicts the Newark of my childhood with garish signage and decayed structures blanketing my city’s architecture in a medley of color and consumerism.
-Click here to see a film featuring more of my Newark-based artwork.
-Urban decay in Newark to the tune… VIEW PUBLICATION
+My photo and art series titled Renaissance City depicts the Newark of my childhood with garish signage and decayed structures blanketing the city in a medley of color and consumerism.
+VIEW PROJECT >

 New Jersey Meadowlands